aedobbyn/menu-builder/compile/writeup.md

 }
 ```

 Same idea for positives.
-Then to test whether we're compliant overall, we'll see whether we pass all of these tsts.
+Then to test whether we're compliant overall, we'll see whether we pass all of these tests.
 If not, we're not compliant.

 ```r